Mapuche uprising of 1881: The coast

 In the coastal region the mission of Puerto Saavedra was attacked.
 The town of Toltén was defended by the Mapuches of Budi Lake who sided with Chile.
 From Toltén Chile sent 50 militiamen to fight Mapuche rebels.
 In Toltén as well as in San José de la Mariquina most women were sent to the city of Valdivia as men prepared for hostilities.
 Chileans and German settlers dug defensive trenches around San José de la Mariquina.
 At the moment of the uprising it was even thought that rebels could reach Valdivia in the south if they succeeded in penetrating San José de la Mariquina.

-Despite of having remained outside conflicts in the 19th century the Costinos of the northern coast joined the 1881 uprising.
+Despite having remained outside conflicts in the 19th century the Costinos of the northern coast joined the 1881 uprising.
 Costino warriors, after having contributed to the destruction of Imperial and the engagements at Toltén, advanced north to Arauco.
 Around Tirúa Costino warriors suffered heavy casualties in two engagements with a group of more than 400 armed settlers and campesinos plus some soldiers.